-This year, PCFR is thrilled to partner with Global Ties Arizona to bring you Great Decisions.
-Over 8 months, PCFR members will have the opportunity to dive deep on 8 of the most critical issues facing the U.S. foreign policy each year.
-Prior to each session, participants will read a chapter from the Great Decisions Briefing Book.
-Each session will feature a subject-matter expert and you will have the opportunity to participate in the group discussions.
+Prior to each virtual session throughout the calendar year, participants will read a chapter from the Great Decisions Briefing Book and watch the associated video.
+Each session will feature a subject-matter expert and members have the opportunity to participate in the group discussions.
 PCFR member Charles Blum will moderate the series.

-PCFR and Global Ties AZ are covering the cost of the Great Decisions Briefing Book (a $35 value) for PCFR members.
-A special thank you to Richard Fincher, Global Ties Board of Directors Member and PCFR Program Committee Member, for his generous sponsorship on behalf of Global Ties Arizona.
+PCFR and Global Ties Arizona are covering the cost of the Great Decisions Briefing Book (a $35 value) for PCFR members and GTAZ participants.
+Be sure to save your spot.

-Sign up fast, Great Decisions is limited to 25 members!
+Sign up fast, Great Decisions is limited to 20 PCFR members!